sdcst12/210-game-class/README.md

 ** Important!
 The main block of your program can only consist of the code that instantiates your object.
 All of your program must be contained within the class template.

+Assessment:
+You will be graded on the following criteria:
+* use of class properties (variables)
+* appropriate use of local variables ( in class methods/functions)
+* modularity (breaking up the main code into appropriate class methods/functions
+* presentation (appearance, grammar, spelling)
+* bulletproofing (preventing the program from crashing on bad input)